ANALYSIS-Coronavirus concerns spur odd market moves

 Gold and U.S. dollar move togetherhttps://tmsnrt.rs/2HzQmR3

-(Reporting by Ira Iosebashvili and Saqib Iqbal Ahmed; Editing by Daniel Wallis)
+(Reporting by Ira Iosebashvili and Saqib Iqbal Ahmed; Editing by Daniel Wallis and Richard Chang)

 ((Ira.Iosebashvili@thomsonreuters.com;))